Armstrong-Ogbonna/Lagos-Air-Quality-Prediction/README.md

 of fine particulate matter in the air that has a diameter of 2.5 micrometers or smaller.
 PM2.5 emissions are found in vehicle emissions, combustion of gasoline, oil, diesel fuel or wood, industrial machinery, and more.
-Why is this important to know?
+<br>Why is this important to know?
 Due to its microscopic size, PM2.5 levels can bypass the body’s defense and effectively weaken it.
 Some harmful effects are:
 1. Penetrating deep into the lungs